Central West Pumped Hydro Project

 How do I get in contact with you if I’m interested in getting work?

 As we progress the project development, we will start to engage with the local contractor community.
 During project development we will be holding jobs and contracting sessions.
-An expression of interest will also be opened mid 2021.
 Stay tuned.

 What is the process for approvals?

-The project will be assessed under State and Federal government regulations and will also be evaluated by the Department of Planning, Industry and Environment of NSW.
+The project will be assessed under State and Federal government regulations and will also be evaluated by the Department of Planning and Environment of NSW.

 We will engage with the community, sharing information about the project and seeking feedback to help shape the project, before this process commences and throughout the entire lifespan of the project development.